Vampaier2/Libft/README.md

 ❌ - Not allowed/might have errors

-🚧 - **Might** complain because it isn't true to the source functions
+🚧 - **Might** complain, because it isn't true to the source functions